-Ken Livingstone to quit Labour
+Ex-London mayor Livingstone quits Labour

 - Labour extends Livingstone suspension

-In a statement he said he "abhorred" anti-Semitism and was "truly sorry" that his historical arguments had "caused offence and upset in the Jewish community".
+He added that he "abhorred" anti-Semitism and was "truly sorry" that his historical arguments had "caused offence and upset in the Jewish community".

-"I am loyal to the Labour Party and to Jeremy Corbyn.
-However any further disciplinary action against me may drag on for months or even years, distracting attention from Jeremy's policies.
+"I am loyal to the Labour Party and to Jeremy Corbyn," he said in a statement.
+"However, any further disciplinary action against me may drag on for months or even years, distracting attention from Jeremy's policies.

 "I am therefore, with great sadness, leaving the Labour Party."

+Labour MP Ruth Smeeth described Mr Livingstone's decision to resign as "welcome" but added his "toxic views" should have resulted in his expulsion from the party "years ago".

+Ilford North Labour MP Wes Streeting added: "We must now make it clear that he will never be welcome to return."

-Last week, shadow attorney general Shami Chakrabarti called for Mr Livingstone's expulsion - signalling to some that the party leadership had now turned against him.
+Last week, shadow attorney general Baroness Chakrabarti called for Mr Livingstone's expulsion - signalling to some that the party leadership had now turned against him.

 He was awaiting a fresh disciplinary process due to start this week.